maartyman/loama/documentation/as-assignment.md

 This approach is not ideal for users, as one user might have his WebID registered with several Authorization Servers.
 The way LOAMA talks to these ASs is through Controllers.
-These Controllers have to be configured in such a way that LOAMA has a single interface to talk with them, while these Controllers translate the requests coming from LOAMA to the format of the AS (e.g.: UMA AMA backend, ODRL, Google Drive's own format...)
+These Controllers have to be configured in such a way that LOAMA has a single interface to talk with them, while these Controllers translate the requests coming from LOAMA to the format of the AS (e.g.: SOLID, ODRL, Google Drive's own format...)

 Future implementations should aim to define a Controller for each of the AS types LOAMA wants to be able to talk to.
 Say LOAMA supports three different AS platforms.